 When the headlight switch is in the AUTO position and the ignition switch is in the ON position, the light sensor senses the surrounding lightness or darkness and automatically turns on or off the headlights, other exterior lights and dashboard illumination (see chart above).

-Do not shade the light sensor by adhering a sticker or a label on the windshield.
+Do not shade the light sensor by adhering a sticker or a label on the windshield, or putting an object on it.
 Otherwise the light sensor will not operate correctly.